 Initiative Penalties: powers limited in this fashion take longer to activate.
 Perhaps the process in the character's body which generates them is rather involved, or it might simply be 'slow'.
 Either way, an initiative penalty of five (making the power somewhat sluggish) can be considered a weak limitation, while a penalty of ten (generally insuring one acts last with it) is considered a strong limitation.

-If they wouldn't have any more of an effect on the character, greater initiative penalties on a power won't offer increased limitation for him.
-In order to earn the benefit of a very strong (-15) limitation, one must have at least a +5 initiative modifier from their Awareness score, while an extreme limitation (-20) requires that one have a minimum of a +10 initiative modifier in place.
+If they wouldn't have any more of an effect on the character, greater initiative penalties on a power won't offer increased limitation for them.
+To earn the benefit of a very strong (-15) limitation, one must have at least a +5 initiative modifier from their Awareness trait, while an extreme limitation (-20) requires that one have a minimum of a +10 initiative modifier in place.

 Range Reduction: one common form of power limitation involves reining in the range of a power.
 Each reduction in range category counts as one 'step' of limitation.
-For example, telescopic vision works on the Very Far range table.
-Each step one moves back will enhance its rank value by +1 RS; this is a double edged sword however, for while the power is more likely to work in most instances, its utility is greatly decreased.
+For example, telescopic vision works on the Very Far range table, and each step one moves back will enhance its rank value by +1 RS.
+This is a double edged sword, however, for while the power is more likely to work in most instances, its utility is greatly decreased.

 Note that a power can be reduced in range below even the Very Near range category.
 When a power is so limited, its range is dialed back to touch only, meaning one must connect with the target in melee for the power to work.
 This 'to hit' roll on one's Melee is in addition to any other protections built into the power, such as Fortitude or Willpower resistance rolls it may allow.